jowiklund/koppla/README.md

 Koppla is not a monolithic framework.
 It's a collection of packages that you can pick and choose from based on your needs.
 - `@kpla/engine`: The core graph logic.
 A high-performance WebAssembly engine wrapped in a clean GraphEditor API.
 Use this for backend graph processing or building a completely custom frontend (e.g., with React, Svelte, or Three.js).
 - `@kpla/canvas-driver`: A pre-built, high-performance canvas renderer.
 It provides the interactive graph editor experience out of the box and depends on `@kpla/engine` and `@kpla/signals`.
-- `@kpla/signals`: A standalone, zero-dependency library for creating reactive UIs.
+- `@kpla/signals`: A standalone (depends on `@kpla/assert` because I'm lazy) library for creating reactive UIs.
 It includes createSignal and createEffect primitives and a lightweight HTML template parser.
 Use this in any project where you need simple reactivity without a large framework.

 ### Getting Started:
 #### The Full Graph Editor